LuisRodrigoArce-Valdes/markdown-cv/index.md

 **RADseq**: Alignment and SNP variant calling, quality filtering and analysis for population genomics.

 `-`
-**Metabarcoding**: Quality filtering, denoising and taxonomic assignment for biodiversity assesments.
+**Metabarcoding**: Quality filtering, denoising and taxonomic assignment for biodiversity assessments.

 `-`
 **Whole genome sequencing**: De novo and reference-based assembly and annotation.
 Variant calling and analysis for population genomics.